I rent out a number of properties. Do I have to file a tax return?

 The 10% wear and tear allowance covers assets like:

 - Movable furniture or furnishings, such as beds or suites;

 - Fridges and freezers;

 - Carpets and floor-coverings;

 - Beds and other furniture, etc.

 What if I make a ‘loss’ on my property business?

 Where expenses exceed income, a property business loss will arise.
 If you have several sources of UK property income, all profits and losses in the year are pooled together for these purposes to give an overall profit or loss for the year.
 If a taxpayer has a property business loss, then that loss can only be carried forward and set against property income from a UK property business in future tax years.
-It cannot be set against non rental income.
-Nor can it be carried back to a previous year.
+It cannot be set against non-rental income or be carried back to a previous year.